-REPORTS TO: Environmental Services Supervisor
+REPORTS TO: Environmental Services Manager

 This position is responsible for operating floor scrubber, burnisher, buffer, vacuum, extractor and any other floor care equipment as needed.
 Vacuums (backpack and upright), carts, spray bottles, hoses, brushes, and microfiber mop systems.

-Perform room conversions according to written floor plan and/or direction from the ES Lead, ES Manager or event coordinator paying special attention to the symmetry and cleanliness of the furniture and equipment used.
+Perform room conversions according to written floor plan and/or direction from the ES Lead, ES Manager or Event Coordinator paying special attention to the symmetry and cleanliness of the furniture and equipment used.

 Be a customer service model for other staff.
 Environmental Services delivers customer service by providing emergency spill response, environmental remediation, hazardous waste disposal, and industrial cleaning.

 Perform daily janitorial duties associated with shift assignments which include the general cleaning of the Museum facility in assigned areas including (but not limited to): cleaning, dusting, and polishing of bathroom fixtures, counters, doors, furniture, high and low surfaces, partitions, sinks, showers, stainless steel, tables, walls, and woodwork; washing of mirrors, relight glass, and windows, on an occasional basis.